Shatranj

 Magnus Carlsen’s FIDE Rating and Title History

 Carlsen’s classical rating progression tells the story of chess in the 2010s.
-He crossed 2800 in 2009 at age eighteen, became world number one the same year, and spent the next decade pulling away from the field.
+He crossed 2800 in 2009 at age eighteen, became world number one in January 2010 at nineteen, and spent the next decade pulling away from the field.

 His title victories: